One day of Naval History and Wine in Fredericksburg, Texas

 My friend and I joined Jim Overman, our Tasting Ambassador, at the tasting table for a sample of seven of Grape Creek wines.
 Jim is retired and has lots of stories and knowledge to impart about the wines.
 He explained that Texas was akin to Italy in its climate.

-Jim Our wine Tasting Ambassador led us through the wide range of Grape Creek wines from the Viognier to the Mosaic.
-The good thing about Grape Creek Jim told us is that “Every category of wine from dry whites to reds, to the sweets is a good wine.”
+Jim, our wine Tasting Ambassador, led us through the wide range of Grape Creek wines from the Viognier to the Mosaic.
+The good thing about Grape Creek, Jim told us, is that “Every category of wine, from dry whites to reds, to the sweets, is a good wine.”

 Grape Creek wine tasting